MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-active-directory.md

 ## Provide security and endpoint parameters

 In addition to environment variables for credentials, you also need to provide security and endpoint information for AD integration to work.
-The parameters needed are automatically part of the `kubeadm-prod` [deployment profile](deployment-guidance.md#configfile).
+The parameters needed are automatically part of the `kubeadm-prod`/`openshift-prod` [deployment profile](deployment-guidance.md#configfile).

 AD integration requires the following parameters.
 Add these parameters to the `control.json` and `bdc.json` files using `config replace` commands shown further down in this article.
 All the examples below are using the example domain `contoso.local`.